-The MCO must maintain and monitor a network of appropriate, credentialed providers, supported by written arrangements, that is sufficient to provide adequate access (as defined by BMS) to covered services (including the appropriate range of preventive, primary care, and specialty services) and to meet the needs of the population served.
+The MCO must maintain and monitor a network of appropriate, credentialed providers, supported by written arrangements, that is sufficient to provide adequate access (as defined by DHHR) to covered services (including the appropriate range of preventive, primary care, and specialty services) and to meet the needs of the population served.
 In establishing and maintaining the network, the MCO must consider the following:

-- Anticipated Medicaid enrollment; - Expected utilization of services, taking into consideration the characteristics and health care needs of specific Medicaid populations represented by the MCO; - Numbers and types (in terms of training, experience, and specialization) of providers required to furnish the contracted Medicaid services; - · Numbers of network providers who are not accepting new Medicaid patients; and - Geographic location of providers and Medicaid enrollees, considering distance, travel time, the means of transportation ordinarily used by Medicaid enrollees, and whether the location provides physical access for Medicaid enrollees with disabilities.
+- Anticipated enrollment under this Contract; - Expected utilization of services, taking into consideration the characteristics and health care needs of the specific populations covered by the MCO; - Numbers and types (in terms of training, experience, and specialization) of providers required to furnish all contracted services; - Numbers of network providers who are not accepting new patients; and - Geographic location of providers and enrollees, considering distance, travel time, the means of transportation ordinarily used by these enrollees, and whether the location provides physical access for enrollees with disabilities.

-If the MCO fails to build and/or maintain a provider network that meets the managed care network adequacy standards established by BMS, or is unable to ensure enrollees' access to the full array of covered services, the MCO will be prohibited from serving enrollees in the deficient geographic areas.
+If the MCO fails to build and/or maintain a provider network that meets the managed care network adequacy standards established by DHHR, or is unable to ensure enrollees' access to the full array of covered services, the MCO will be prohibited from serving enrollees in the deficient geographic areas.

-2.1.2 Availability and Access Standards
+3.1.2 Availability and Access Standards

-The MCO must ensure that all covered services, including additional or supplemental services contracted by or on behalf of Medicaid enrollees, are available and accessible.
+The MCO must ensure that all covered services, including additional or supplemental services contracted by or on behalf of Medicaid enrollees, are available and accessible as required in 42 CFR §438.68, §438.206, and §438.207.
 The MCO must have policies and procedures, including coverage rules, practice guidelines, payment policies and utilization management, that allow for individual medical necessity determinations.

-BMS has set minimum provider network adequacy standards that the MCO must meet or exceed in all geographic areas in which the MCO operates.
-The full list of network adequacy standards are included in Appendix I. They include adult and pediatric standards for:
+The Department has set minimum provider network adequacy standards that the MCO must meet or exceed in all geographic areas in which the MCO operates.
+The full list of network adequacy standards is included in Appendix K. They include standards for:

-- PCPs;
+- PCPs',

 - Specialists;

 - OB/GYNs;

 - Basic hospital services;

-- Tertiary hospital services7; - Pediatric and adult dental providers, - Behavioral Health providers and facilities; - Substance Use Disorder (SUD) providers and facilities; and - Additional providers when it promotes the objectives of the Medicaid program as determined by CMS.
+- Tertiary hospital services6; - Pediatric dental providers; - Behavioral Health providers and facilities; - Substance Use Disorder (SUD) providers and facilities; and - Additional providers when it promotes the objectives of the Medicaid program as determined by CMS.

 The intent of these standards is to provide for access to services at least as good, if not better, than access to care under the traditional Medicaid program.
-BMS will periodically publish specific network standards that define which provider types are considered adult and pediatric specialists.
-The MCO will be required to comply with updated network standards within ninety (90) calendar days of issuance, unless otherwise agreed to in writing by BMS within sixty (60) calendar days of issuance.
+DHHR will periodically publish specific network standards that define which provider types are considered adult and pediatric specialists.
+The MCO will be required to comply with updated network standards within ninety (90) calendar days of issuance, unless otherwise agreed to in writing by DHHR within sixty (60) calendar days of issuance.

-During any period in which the MCO does not meet minimum network standards, the MCO must ensure that appropriate processes are implemented to adequately cover services in a timely manner out-of-network, including paying claims to out-of-network providers and ensuring that enrollees incur no additional costs.
+During any period in which the MCO does not meet minimum network standards, the MCO must ensure that appropriate processes are implemented to adequately cover services in a timely manner out-of-network, including paying claims to out-of-network providers and ensuring that enrollees incur no additional costs, as specified in 42 CFR §438.206(b) and §457.1230(a).

-2.1.2.1 Exceptions to Network Standards
+3.1.2.1 Exceptions to Network Standards

-BMS will consider requests for exceptions to the provider access standards under limited circumstances (e.g. if no appropriate provider types are located within the mileage standards) and may, in its sole discretion, grant exceptions to these standards.
-Each exception request from the MCO to BMS must be in writing and supported by information and documentation from the MCO.
+The Department will consider requests for exceptions to the provider access standards under limited circumstances (e.g. if no appropriate provider types are located within the mileage standards) and may, in its sole discretion, grant exceptions to these standards.
+Each exception request from the MCO to the Department must be in writing and supported by information and documentation from the MCO.
 Exceptions to network requirements will be considered based on the information provided, current patterns of care, and locations where the travel time and distance standards differ significantly from providers in the community.